Introduction to weaponlights

 Proper shoe care is vitally necessary to prolong the service life of your boots or shoes.
 This article covers how to take care of footwear sold by us, and generally army and outdoor boots.
 Fancy dancing shoes and fashion items are not included, to keep it as simple and short as possible.

-Be ready for the situation where you might suddenly need a short length of string, line or cord - for example pitching a tent or to replace a snapped shoe lace - by wearing a paracord bracelet.
-By following these instructions you will get a paracord bracelet, that contains 2,5-3,0 m long piece of paracord always with you.
-No extra part, for example buckles are necessary.
+Be ready for the situation where you might suddenly need a short length of string, line, or cord - for example, pitching a tent or to replace a snapped shoelace - by wearing a paracord bracelet.
+By following these instructions you will get a paracord bracelet, so you'll have a 3-meter / 10-foot piece of paracord always with you.
+No extra parts such as buckles are necessary.